 Electroconvulsive Therapy (ECT)

-- Problems with thinking and memory—most go away in a couple of weeks, but for some, these may last for many months
+- Problems with thinking and memory that may go away in a couple of weeks or may last for many months

 - Heart attack or cardiac arrest